Chat

 UnorthadoxDude

-UnorthadoxDudeanswered grow question a year ago
+UnorthadoxDudeanswered grow question 2 years ago

 You're drying them too quickly because of the low humidity.
 Ideally you want it to be 55-65%.
 I had this same problem with my first attempt at curing.
 They dry too fast on the outside and are still wet inside.
 Here is what I did: Dried for 48h on sticks.
 Cut buds from main stems and put in jars and waited 48h Emptied jars into a sieve and put in a ventilated place, every few hours mixed up the buds with gentle shaking - allowed to dry this way for 48h.
 Put all buds back in jars loosely and about 50% volume used max.
 Begin and continue curing process with very regular "burping".
 After about two weeks my buds regained their distinctive smell and were nice to smoke.
 The longer after 2 weeks they cured they got stronger and better.
 I ran out before 1 month had passed.
 Good luck!